 where $Y_i^*$ is a constructed pITE that replaces the unobservable ITE; $w_i^M$ is a method-specific weight, which will be introduced in the following paragraphs.

-To accommodate right-censored data, IPCW, denoted as $w^C= \\ \frac{1}{P(C> \min(T,t^*)|\boldsymbol{X},A)}$, was used to predict the inverse of the probability for not being censored before $\min (T, t^*)$ for those with $I(T>t^*)$ being known.
+To accommodate right-censored data, IPCW, denoted as $w^C= \\ \frac{1}{P(C> \min(T,t^*)|\boldsymbol{X},A)}$, was used to predict the inverse of the probability of not being censored before $\min (T, t^*)$ for those with $I(T>t^*)$ known.
 Thus, the final objective function to solve for CATE for right-censored data becomes:

 where $n^o$ denotes the sample size of complete data whose $I(T>t^*)$ is known.